(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 He regularly serves as a consultant for the UN, US government, non-governmental organizations, and policy research institutes, and has provided expert testimony on five occasions before Congressional subcommittees.
 Menkhaus is author of over fifty articles, book chapters, and monographs, including Somalia: State Collapse and the Threat of Terrorism (2004), "Governance without Government in Somalia" in International Security (2007), and "State Fragility as Wicked Problem" in PRISM (2010).
 He has been interviewed on BBC, CNN, FOX, Al Jazeera, NPR's All Things Considered, the Voice of America, the Diane Rehm Show, MSNBC's Hardball with Chris Matthews, and other media.
 Menkhaus also has a professional and teaching interest in philanthropy and the non-profit sector, and developed a course and grant-giving exercise on that topic which is supported by a $100,000 grant from Ms. Doris Buffet's "Learning by Giving" foundation.

-Annie Callaway is the Enough Project's Advocacy Manager.
+Annie Callaway is the Enough Project's Deputy Director of Advocacy for Corporate Engagement.
 She leads Enough’s consumer advocacy work focused on supporting peace in the Democratic Republic of Congo.
 She also manages Enough's Conflict-Free Campus Initiative (CFCI) programming, which includes a network of student student organizers at schools across the U.S. and internationally.

 Prior to joining the Enough Project, Annie was a policy intern for Global Witness and served as the northeast regional campus organizer for CFCI during the 2012-13 school year.
 In 2011, she conducted research on post-conflict transformation in the Acholi sub-region of northern Uganda.
 She is also a former Enough Project Intern.